Vinz1980/Vinz1980/README.md

 - 🌱 I’m currently learning how to create on github
 - ⚡ Fun fact: I am a scuba diving instructor and love the underwaterworld
-- I love the web3 and crypto space and explore a bit more every day
+- ✨ I love the web3 and crypto space and explore a bit more every day
+- 🌱 GitHub is a whole new world for me.